-: Your Medicare Part D late-enrollment penalty is calculated as the number of months you are without some form of "creditable" prescription drug coverage multiplied by 1% the annual base Medicare Part D premium (for example, $33.19 in 2019 and $35.02 in 2018).
+Your Medicare Part D late-enrollment penalty is calculated as the number of months you are without some form of "creditable" prescription drug coverage multiplied by 1% the annual base Medicare Part D premium ($33.19 in 2019

-As reference, here are the average national base Medicare Part D premium values used by CMS to calculate the late-enrollment penalties for past years:
+As reference, here are the average national base Medicare Part D premium values used by Medicare to calculate the late-enrollment penalties for past years:

 - 2019: $33.19